 Patch Cables are essential when setting up a pedalboard or even connecting a few pedals together.
 A humble patch cable is essentially a short ¼” guitar cable.

-1. D’Addario PW-CGTP-305 Classic
+- 1. D’Addario PW-CGTP-305 Classic

+If you’ve ever bought anything guitar-related, you’re familiar with the name of the D’Addario company.
 They are makers of all kinds of guitar accessories.
 It’s no wonder they also produce patch cables.
 If you’re looking for a quality, mid-range, reliable product, then the PW-CGTP-305 is a good option to consider.

 Made out of rubber and with oxygen-free copper conductors, they transfer the audio signal without interference or signal loss in the process.